Veg Voyages Caters to Vegetarian Travelers Only

 A final visit to the prosthetics factory is the icing on this historical cake.

 And don’t think you won’t be getting your hands dirty!
 Veg Voyages requires audience participation.
 Part of the travel includes buying and preparing dinner for local orphanages and enjoying the meals with the orphans, themselves.
 According to Duane, this was a truly memorable experience.

 Also included are contributing to the Disabled Women’s Development Centre and educational programs.
 Daily language and yoga classes are on the itinerary for every tour as well as participating in spiritual ceremonies of the corresponding region.

-The Veg Vision, is essentially, an exposure to a different (and humanitarian) way of living.
+The Veg Vision, is essentially, exposure to a different (and humanitarian) way of living.
 The creators of Veg Voyages strive to have people taste not only delicious, healthy food, but what the daily life of the Asian Southeast is really like.

-They strongly believe that to experience a culture to the fullest, local cuisine is great start.
+They strongly believe that to experience a culture to the fullest, local cuisine is a great start.
 The accommodations often consist of villagers’ homes as well as historic mansions.

 Jeff Morrill from Milton, MA alludes “Zac and Yusi asked all the hard questions for us.”
 The guides do their best to make the tours as personalized as possible, so groups are quite small.
 Also, the destinations are those only well-known by the creators where they have actually lived, as to create a more intimate experience.

 One thing everyone can agree on: the food is to die for!
 Bostonian, Hal Dinerman (who became a vegetarian mostly for health reasons) says “I love Asian food.
 Southeast Asia is known for their mostly vegetarian-friendly food.
 It was delicious!”
 Jeff from Milton adds “Zac and Yusi made sure we never left a table hungry.
 It took a lot of discipline not to overeat because it was so good!”